garethltm/obsibrain/COMPSCI345 - Human-computer Interaction/Usability.md

 1. Ease of learning
 	- How fast can a user who has never seen the user interface before learn it sufficiently well to accomplish basic tasks
 2. Efficiency of use
-3.
+	- Once an experienced user has learned to use the system, how fast can he/she accomplish tasks
-4. Memorability
+3. Memorability
+	- If a user has used the system before, can he/she remember enough to use it effectively the next time or does the user have to start over ag
-5. Error frequency and severity
+4. Error frequency and severity
-6. Subjective satisfaction
+5. Subjective satisfaction